ros-controls/ros2_control/doc/debugging.rst

 Debugging
 ^^^^^^^^^

-All controllers and hardware interfaces are plugins that are loaded into the ``controller_manager``.
-Therefore the debugger needs to be attached to the controller_manager
+All controllers and hardware components are plugins that are loaded into the ``controller_manager``.
+Therefore the debugger needs to be attached to the controller_manager.

 How-To
 ******************